Newspaper Page Text

 taining the conference.

-| REV. A, R. COOPER my person
+REV. A. R. COOPER my person

-{al friend appointed again ta Cos
+al friend appointed again to Cos

 mopolitan Church f o r another

-yvear besides simply filling the pi
+year besides simply filling the pe

-{pit the Rev. Cooper has wrought!
+.pit the Rev. Cooper has wrbugh'

-{wonders with the young people’
+wonders with the young people’.

-(development.
-In his church can be
+। development.
+In his church can tie

-{found workers of all types.
+jfound workers of all types.
 Dur

-ting the year a young man has
+ing the year a young man lias

 entered the high calling of the